Skip to content

 Tunnels Skill

-This skill teaches your coding agent how to bring a local server online at a public {name}.inkboxwire.com URL using Inkbox tunnels.
-Once installed, the agent knows how to call inkbox.tunnels.connect(...) in either Python or TypeScript, when to pick edge vs passthrough TLS, how to forward to a local URL or run an in-process Fetch / ASGI / WebSocket handler, and how to manage the tunnel lifecycle (create, list, delete, restore, rotate secret).
+This skill teaches your coding agent how to bring a local server online at a public my-agent.inkboxwire.com URL using Inkbox tunnels.
+Once installed, the agent knows how to call inkbox.tunnels.connect(...) in either Python or TypeScript, when to pick edge vs passthrough TLS, and how to forward to a local URL or run an in-process Fetch / ASGI / WebSocket handler.
+Tunnels are provisioned and destroyed via the identity surface — every identity owns exactly one tunnel.

 View the source →